America at the Crossroads

 At the conclusion of the book, Fukuyama proposes a new order in international politics, stating the world needs a change in its actual institutions, advocating what he calls multi-multilateralism.

 Contents

 Preface

 In this part, the author explains what the book is about:

+The subject of this book is American foreign policy since the al-Qaida attacks of September 11, 2001.
+This is a personal subject for me.
+Having long regarded myself as a neoconservative, I thought I shared a common worldview with other neoconservatives-including friends and acquaintances who served in the administration of George W. Bush.